garbarino-com/garba-ui/README.md

 ## ChangeLog

+v1.1.4: New icons added to the font.
+Removed duplicated clearfix component.

 v1.1.3: Removed font mixin to deliver font face.
 Still there, but now with the proper url.

 v1.1.2: Included font mixin to deliver font face.